-Continues to work on maintaining low rates for citizens.
+- Continues to work on maintaining low rates for citizens. - ❖ Began negotiations with a potential buyer of the cable system.

 Financial information

 Management of the City is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the government are protected from loss, theft or misuse and to ensure that adequate accounting data are compiled to allow for the preparation of financial statements in conformity with accounting principals generally accepted in the United States of America.
 The internal control structure is designed to provide reasonable, but not absolute, assurance that these objectives are met.
 The concept of reasonable assurance recognizes that; (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation of costs and benefits requires estimates and judgments by management.